Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 hour
 Requires proficiency in Thieves’ Cant.
 You touch a creature and mark it with a rune of death.
 The creature has the Cursed condition for the duration.
-Whenever the Cursed creature would receive any magical healing, it must make a CHAa Save.
+Whenever the Cursed creature would receive any magical healing, it must make a CHA  Save.
 On a failure, the creature regains only 1 Hit Point.
 On a failure by 5 or more, the creature regains no Hit Points.
 On a successful Save, the creature gains the full benefit of the magical healing and the curse ends.
 - **Classes**: Bard, Cleric, Paladin
 *(Source: CS)*